Unemployed and still looking for a job

 So, it makes good sense to look to the digital world for more opportunities, to expand and tap into that network (as you are doing now) to see who can be of assistance.
 Your success in expanding your network and getting support is greatly influenced by how people perceive you online.
 So be mindful of how you present yourself.
 Consider your digital footprint, your resume, your profiles on different channels, your connections and the body of work you exhibit.
 In the end, these will have an impact long before you make the first connection with a new contact.

-6. Balance your time though between looking for a job and building your profile and making it attractive.
-We know looking for a job is a full-time job.
+Looking for a job is a full-time job.
 But to make it in the long haul, you need to find a middle ground in your approach but one that works for you.

 If you rush to connect but do not have a body of work to show, you will lose the opportunity to make a good impression.
 On the flipside, waiting till you have fleshed your profile out, till you have something to show, will make you fearful to even start.
 A multi-pronged approach will serve you best.
 Getting your foot in the door will require more than your resume.